dfranx/Colly/README.md

 cell is not solid.
 To do this, we have to specify a filter.

 After calling `Create` function it would be best to define our 'filter'.
-It is just a simple function which specifies `CollisionType` for a given ID.
+It is just a simple function which specifies `CollisionType` for a cell ID.

 In the following example, each cell with ID 15 or higher will be a solid cell.
 ```c++